 |The Black Bear Diner in Chubbuck, which opened earlier this year.|

-The first Black Bear Diner dates back to 1994 in Mount Shasta, Calif., founded by Bob and Laurie Manley with help from Bruce Dean.
-The franchise has grown to 76 locations in eight western states, including two in Idaho, in Boise and Chubbuck.
+The chain dates back to 1994 in Mount Shasta, Calif., when it was founded by Bob and Laurie Manley with help from Bruce Dean.
+The franchise has grown to more than 76 locations in eight western states, including two in Idaho, in Boise and Chubbuck.
 Black Bear Diner was recognized in 2015 by Franchise Times as one of the smartest growing brands.

 Black Bear features a rustic motif with "over-the-top bear paraphernalia".
 Every restaurant is decorated with a 12-foot-tall black bear carving by artist Ray Schulz.
 Additional murals and artwork are created for each restaurant by Steve and Gary Fitzgerald and Colleen Mitchell-Veyna.